jcomeauictx/legaproxy/README.md

 Chrome/Chromium ignores the CA certificate store whose instructions are provided at http://mitm.it/.
-Instead, after downloading the .pem file, type `chrome://settings/certificates` into the address bar, select the Authorities tab, and import the certificate.
+Instead, after downloading the .pem file, type `chrome://certificate-manager` into the address bar, select "Local certificates", "Custom", "Installed by you", and import the certificate into "Trusted Certificates".
 Close and reopen the browser.

 ## Developer notes